Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from other groups.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* The storyboards are too simple.
+It is hard to find videos.

 ## Make it your own